Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Methodology

-Based on the MAS graph we built in the prior step, we employ a signed network to analyze communication in an MAS.
-In such a network, an edge $e_{ij}$ with a positive sign can represent a positive contribution of $C_i$ to $C_j$, and indicates trust or agreement of $C_j$ to $C_i$, while a negative sign can represent a negative contribution, indicating distrust or disagreement.
+Based on the MAS graph, we employ a signed network to analyze communication.
+An edge $e_{ij}$ with a positive sign represents agreement or trust of $C_j$ toward $C_i$, while a negative sign indicates distrust or disagreement.